ouzifeng/CI_PP2_QUIZ/README.md

 ## Acknowledgements:

-* My friend Joe, for always pushing me to drink more
 * Sam Mason, for building the Punk API
 * My mentor Mo Shami for challenging me to always do my best work